-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 How to install Google Play Store on Windows 11

-The feature officially uses Amazon App Store for the Android apps, embedded inside the Microsoft Store.
-While the Amazon App Store is fine, it has a much more limited selection of apps.
-Sideloading is possible, but Google Play Services are missing, which means many apps that rely on them will not work.
-Google Play Store solves all of these issues.
-Here’s how to install the Google Play Store on Windows 11.
+If you’ve upgraded to Windows 11, you may have heard about native Android emulation, which will let you run Android apps on Windows 11 without needing to install a third-party app.
+The feature officially uses Amazon’s App Store for Android apps, embedded inside the Microsoft Store.
+While Amazon’s App Store is fine, it has a much more limited app selection.
+You can sideload APK files, but many apps rely on Google Play Services, which means they simply won’t work.
+So to avoid all of these problems, here’s a quick guide on how to install the Google Play Store on Windows 11.

 JUMP TO KEY SECTIONS

 There are many steps to installing Google Play Store on Windows 11.
 Many of these steps include getting your system and the subsystem files ready.
 It will take you some time to download all the necessary files, get the system ready, and carry out the final installation process.
-If you want to install some simple apps that don’t require Google Play Services, you might want to sideload APKs to the unmodified Windows Android Subsystem, as detailed in our guide linked below.
+If you want to install some simple apps that don’t require Google Play Services, you might want to sideload APKs to the unmodified Windows Android Subsystem, as detailed in our guide.

-Uninstall Windows Subsystem for Android and enable Developer Mode
+Step 1: Uninstall Windows Subsystem for Android

 For this method to work, you’ll need to uninstall the current version of Windows Subsystem for Android on your Windows 11 system.
-Head over to the Settings app in Windows 11.
-Click on the Apps tab from the left pane.
-Click on Apps & features.
-It should be the first tab in the Apps section.
+Here’s how:

 Scroll down to Windows Subsystem for Android in the apps list.
 Click the three-dot menu, and click Uninstall.